 - Have a guest speaker come in to teach the students how to make traditional Mexican dishes such as tacos, tamales, tortillas, and tostadas.

 - Create a Mexican hands-on museum with chia pets, marionette puppets, Day of the Dead sugar skulls, traditional clothing that the students can wear, pictures about Mexico, dancing skeleton toys, tiles, instruments, clay animals, wooden dolls, and fabric.

 - Teach the students the Mexican Hat Dance.

-- Read Nino's Mask.
+- Read Nino's Mask by Jeanette Winter aloud to the class.
 Make masks and role play the story.

 - Show pictures of the pyramids in Mexico.
-Have the student create a pyramid out of legos.
+Have the student create a pyramid out of legos or blocks.

 - Grow corn or squash.